Could You Possibly Have Unbalanced Occlusion?

-Signs and Symptoms of TMJ
+Indicators of TMJ

-• Clicking, popping when opening your mouth
+• Clicking or popping when opening your mouth

 • Excessive yawning as you try to adjust your jaw

-• Headaches and/or migraines
+• Severe headaches and/or migraines

 • Pain in jaw muscles

-• Jaw from time to time locks up when yawning
+• Jaw sometimes locks up whenever yawning